 Describe the board and/or committee responsible for the oversight of climate-related risks and opportunities.

-In describing the position on the board and/or committee responsible for the oversight of managing the climate-related financial risks, insurers should, at a minimum, address the following:
+In describing the position on the board and/or committee responsible for the oversight of managing the climate-related financial risks, insurers should consider including the following:

 Describe the position on the board and/or committee responsible for the oversight of managing the climate-related financial risks.